Hala-INTJ/UFOs/README.md

 # Challenge 11: UFOs

-# Overiew of UFOs
+## Overiew of UFOs
 Build a web page for UFO Sightings which allows users to dynamically filter the presented data based on their input.
 The table filters available are: date, city, state, country and shape.
-This application will be using Javascript and HTML.
+This application will be using JavaScript and HTML.

 The data for the web page is in [data.js](https://github.com/Hala-INTJ/UFOs/blob/main/static/js/data.js), the web application logic is in [app.js](https://github.com/Hala-INTJ/UFOs/blob/main/static/js/app.js) and the structure of the webpage is in [index.html](https://github.com/Hala-INTJ/UFOs/blob/main/static/js/index.html).
 ## UFOs Results